Indie DCC Publisher Hub

 Can you display a selling video for my product?
 Yes!
 We’re happy to embed a selling video on your product page, and spotlight it where possible.
 You should upload the video to YouTube and send us the link when you send in your product info.

-• Examples of selling videos from Goodman Games and Third Party Publishers:
+• Examples of selling videos from Goodman Games and Indie Publishers:

 If I add content to the approved product because of stretch goals reached in a crowdfunding campaign, do I need to resubmit for final approval?
 Yes, please!
 We’d like to see the final version.
 If your initial submission was approved it is likely your final submission will also be approved.